Agent page 0 linked skills

 Step 7: Final Test Validation

-Run tests from the full workspace scope.
+Run tests from the full workspace scope with a fresh build (never use --no-build for final validation).
 If tests fail:

 • Wrong assertions — read production code, fix the expected value.
 Never [Ignore] or [Skip] a test just to pass.